-The uses and standards outlined above reflect the development capacity of the entire Park Road PD area and shall be inventoried and tabulated with each building permit submission.
+The uses and standards outlined above reflect the development capacity of the entire Park Road PD area and shall be tabulated with each building permit submission.
 It is noted, the basis (i.e denominator) for calculating the zoning requirements is the overall Park Road PD.
-Uses that do not depict a numerical value allows for the exact sizing of the proposed use to be determine at the time of building permit.
+Parkland uses are not depicted with a numeric value, these are outlined in the approved site plans and will be refined at the time of building permit.